StaticOwl/movie-bot/README.md

 Chat Bot made with dataset from Cornell University.

-[ ] Not Tested, still waiting for a powerful GPU system.
+[o] Not Tested, still waiting for a powerful GPU system.